 Our most popular Excel Tutorials

-We all look at information differently.
-Some people create Excel spreadsheets where the main fields go across in a row whereas others put the data vertically.
-This can lead to a scenario where you want to swap or switch Excel columns to rows without retyping the information.
-Microsoft must have … [Read more...] about How to Transpose Excel Columns to Rows
+Everyone looks at data differently.
+Some people create Excel spreadsheets where the main fields go across horizontally in a row.
+Others put the data vertically.
+Sometimes these preferences lead to a scenario where you want to transpose Excel data.
+Transpose is an Excel function that allows you to